ColoradoDemography/Server-and-Website-Documentation/doc/census-db-schema.md

 ## About the Colorado State Demography Office's Census Databases

 **About**: This is a PostgreSQL/PostGIS Database Cluster with information at the State, County, Place, Tract, and Block Group Levels of Geography (and more) for the entire United States.
-Currently, it includes data from the 1980, 1990, 2000 and 2010 Census, as well as the 2008-2012 5Y, and 2009-2013 5Y American Community Surveys.
+Currently, it includes data from the 1980, 1990, 2000 and 2010 Census, as well as the 5Y ACS from 2006-2010 to present.

 The construction of each of the Census Databases was done with performance in mind.
 It is designed specifically for mapping applications, where retrieving large volumes of spatial data quickly is a necessity.

-Each Census Dataset is located in a separate database in the cluster.
-Currently available are the 1980 Census (sf1 &amp; sf3), 1990 Census (sf1 &amp; sf3), 2000 Census (sf1 &amp; sf3), 2010 Census, 2008-2012 ACS, 2009-2013 ACS.

 Because speed and data storage costs were a major concern, the data has been reduced down to only the most common geography levels.